Superficial Peroneal Nerve is the nerve of the lateral compartment of the leg.

-It’s 1 of the 2 terminal branches of the common peroneal nerve given in the neck of the fibula.
-It originates in the substance of peroneus longus on the lateral side of the neck of fibula.
+It is 1 of the 2 terminal branches of the common peroneal nerve given in the neck of the fibula.
+The point of origin is in the substance of peroneus longus on the lateral side of the neck of fibula.

-It starts on the lateral side of the neck of the fibula and descends for a short space between the peroneus longus and peroneus brevis, and after that is located in a groove between the peroneus brevis and extensor digitorum longus.
+Its starting point is on the lateral side of the neck of the fibula and descends for a small space between the peroneus longus and peroneus brevis, and after that is located in a groove between the peroneus brevis and extensor digitorum longus.

-At the junction of the upper two third and lower one third of the leg, it pierces the deep fascia, and shortly breaks up into a medial and a lateral terminal branches which reach the dorsum of the foot.
+At the junction of the upper 2/3rd and lower 1/3rd of the leg, it pierces the deep fascia, and shortly divides up into a medial and a lateral terminal branch which reaches the dorsum of the foot.

 Branches And Distribution

 - Muscular branches to peroneus longus and peroneus brevis.

 - Cutaneous branches provide the skin of the lower 1 third of the lateral side of the leg and dorsum of the foot, with the exception of the lands provided by the saphenous, sural, and deep peroneal nerves.

 The medial terminal branch of the superficial peroneal nerve crosses the ankle and breaks up into 2 dorsal digital nerves, 1 for the medial side of the big toe and the other for the 2nd interdigital cleft.